oVirt/ovirt-site/source/vdsm/developers.html.md

 ## Building a Vdsm RPM

-Vdsm uses autoconf and automake as it's build system.
+Vdsm uses autoconf and automake as its build system.

 To configure the build env: